texanmason/texanmason.github.io/_posts/2017-02-09-the-travelling-gavel.markdown

 The food was great - the OES chapter at Handley really knows how to knock it out of the park.

-Here we are with the Worshipful Master of Handley Lodge, Haskell Rogers (III):
+Here we are with the Worshipful Master of Handley Lodge, Haskell Rogers III:

 ![Group Picture w/ Haskell][group]{:width="50%"}